francislewis/bots/karmaBreakdown/README.md

 #Dependencies

 1. PRAW - (Python reddit API wrapper)
-You can install with ' pip install praw '
+You can install with 'sudo pip install praw '

 2. pprint - To  make the printed data look pretty.
 Is included with python so nothing to install!